Quantum complexity in gravity, quantum field theory, and quantum information science: Paradigms for complexity II: Krylov and spread complexities

 \subsubsection{Moment method and the survival amplitude}

 The Lanczos coefficients can be efficiently extracted from the moments of the Hamiltonian in the initial state

 To see why, suppose that a quantum system is localized, at $t=0$, in the initial state $\ket{K_0}$.
 The Markov-like structure of Eq.~(\ref{KBdef}) means that the probability amplitude for remaining in $\ket{K_0}$ after one application of the Hamilton is $-ia_0$, while the amplitude for transitioning to $\ket{K_1}$ is $-ib_1$.
 Next, let us apply the Hamiltonian a second time.
 The amplitude to wind up in $\ket{K_0}$ again is $i^2(a_0^2 + b_1^2)$.
 But we already know $a_0$ from the first step.
-So if we we also know the second moment of the Hamiltonian $\bra{K_0} H^2 \ket{K_0}$ through some means, then we can extract $b_0$ by subtracting $a_0^2$ and taking a square root.
+So, if we we also know the second moment of the Hamiltonian $\bra{K_0} H^2 \ket{K_0}$ through some means, then we can extract $b_0$ by subtracting $a_0^2$ and taking a square root.
 Proceeding recursively in this way, we can show that each successive moment allows the extraction of an additional Lanczos coefficient -- the $a_n$ are computed from the odd moments by dividing out products of already computed $b_n$s, and the $b_n$s are likewise computed from the even moments.
-Applied numerically, this procedure is potentially sensitive to rounding errors from repeated divisions, but there are methods for circumventing this potential obstacle \cite{Balasubramanian:2022tpr}.
-We can use the moment method to compute the Lanczos coefficients without constructing the Krylov basis.
+Applied numerically, this procedure is potentially sensitive to rounding errors from repeated divisions, but there are methods for circumventing this potential obstacle \cite{Balasubramanian:2022tpr}.\footnote{One possible way to resolve this difficulty, \eg is to find squares of the Lanczos coefficients by using rational arithmetics~\cite{Uskov:2024xac}. } We can use the moment method to compute the Lanczos coefficients without constructing the Krylov basis.